Grete Trakl: Education

 As a child, Grete grew up in the spacious Weigh house in the middle of the Waagplatz/Mozartplatz.
 When she was six years old she went to the local catholic public school.
 She was a good pupil and hardly ever ill.
 In 1901 she was sent to a boarding school for girls in Sankt Pölten, the "Internat der Englischen Fräulein".
 Here too she got good grades and was hardly sick.
 In the third grade however she received the highest grades for only three subjects: manners, music and singing.
 Grete was musically very talented; already as a child she outperformed her siblings, who all received piano lessons.

 In 1904 Grete moved from St. Pölten to Vienna to stay at the boarding school "Notre Dame de Sion".
 At this school she gained better opportunities to develop her talent.
 During the last year (1908–1909) of the "Higher French School" of this institute she was allowed to enroll at the University of Music and Performing Arts, Vienna at the same time.
 She was admitted into the second year, skipping the first, because of her musical abilities.
 She left the Conservatory however before the year was over.

 From autumn 1909 onwards Grete lived on her own in Vienna and was probably privately tutored by a (hitherto unknown) pianist, as was the practice with talented pupils.
 During this academic year she regularly met her brother Georg and his friend Erhard Buschbeck.
 Buschbeck provided Grete with opium.
 Over the years a long-lasting friendship developed between the two.

 In late April 1910 Grete returned to Salzburg.
 In June the father died, an event that elicited the rapid economic downfall of the Trakl family.
-The inheritance, which was by law evenly divided between the mother and the children, consisted of a business debt of around 1 million Euros (converted to current purchasing power).
+The inheritance, which was by law evenly divided between the mother and the children, consisted of a business debt of around 1 million Euros (converted to modern purchasing power).
 Grete's half-brother Wilhelm was appointed her guardian; as the eldest son of Tobias Trakl he also took over the business.

-In 1910 the Hungarian pianist Ernö Dohnányi, professor of music at the Königliche Hochschule für Musik (now called Berlin University of the Arts), selected Grete as one of his pupils.
+In 1910 the Hungarian pianist Ernö Dohnányi, professor of music at the Königliche Hochschule für Musik, selected Grete as one of his pupils.
 In October Grete moved to Berlin.